 Have you ever wondered how to remove background from uploaded images in Cricut Design Space?
-Learn how to remove background from uploaded images and make great projects.
+I sure did.

 As a Cricut Beginner it’s hard to find images that you can use on Cricut Design Space without paying for them.
 I hate that.